LEQO-Framework/leqo-backend/docs/dev/testing.rst

 Code Coverage
 -------------

-To see how much code is covered by tests, run the following:
+To measure and visualize test coverage, use the following command:

 .. code-block:: shell